rameezsadikot/d3heatmap/README.md

-**Forked with the purpose of adding functionality to write values of data matrix to heatmap cells**
+**Forked with the purpose of adding the following functionality:**

+* Write matrix values to cells of heatmap
+* Add Shiny click event in addition to the existing hover event

 **If you are using a version of d3heatmap older than 0.4.0, please upgrade now!
 Previous versions put row and column names in the incorrect order!**